Last night I got back to Rio after spending twelve incredible days in Ouro Preto.

-For those who haven’t heard of it, Ouro Preto is a former colonial mining town located in the mountains, in the state of Minas Gerais.
+Ouro Preto is a former colonial mining town in the mountains of Minas Gerais.

-It’s been named a UNESCO World Heritage Site because of its beautiful baroque architecture.
-It looks and feels like a European town, with hilly cobblestone streets and red-roofed houses.
+It’s a UNESCO World Heritage Site and looks and feels like a European town, with hilly cobblestone streets and red-roofed houses.

-In addition to being much smaller than Rio (eliminating the need for taxis much of the time), Ouro Preto also feels (and is) much safer than Rio.
-I would feel totally comfortable walking home alone at night, for instance, especially in the center of town.
+Ouro Preto is much smaller and more walkable than Rio.
+It’s also much safer.
+I felt totally comfortable walking home alone at night, for instance, especially in the center of town.

-Another thing that makes Ouro Preto unique is the fact that it’s the only city in Brazil with fraternities and sororities.
-Ouro Preto is home to a massive student population and most of those students live in shared houses, called républicas (aka fraternities or sororities).
+It’s also the only city in Brazil with fraternities and sororities.
+The city is home to a massive student population and most of those students live in shared houses, called républicas (aka fraternities or sororities).

 I stayed in two male républicas when I was in Ouro Preto (which I found thanks to couchsurfing!).
-I stayed in one called Républica Kome Keto for the first five days and then stayed in another called Républica Vaticano for the remaining six nights.
+I stayed in one called Républica Kome Keto for the first five days and in another called Républica Vaticano for the last six nights.

 I had an especially awesome time at the second républica I stayed at (Républica Vaticano).
 The house was located in the center of the city and everyone in the fraternity was so welcoming and nice, making me feel right at home.

-And even though some people had to share a room in the house (the youngest people of the house generally have to share a room), they were gentlemanly enough to give me my own room and everything.
+And even though some people had to share a room in the house (the youngest people of the house generally have to share a room), they were gentlemanly enough to give me my own room.

 Some of the républicas actually charge couchsurfers a fee to stay there, but Vaticano refused to accept my money.
 They treated me as if I were an actual guest and friend, not just some stranger occupying their living space.
-They also had their own personal chef, who came to cook delicious food each day – I’m already missing that food!
+They also had their own personal chef, who came to cook delicious food each day.

 On Saturday, there was a churrasco (Brazilian BBQ) at the Vaticano and the neighboring républica (Républica Pureza), which was basically a 12-hour eating, drinking and mingling fest.